Varies widely, but often a white base with markings in various colors

 Confident and outgoing, can be stubborn at times, friendly and intelligent

-If you’ve started looking for a fun-loving and intelligent puppy to join your family, then you’re in for a treat with this article.
-We’re going to take a look at the unusual and ever-so-slightly sassy American Bulldog and Jack Russell Terrier mix.
-While it might be tempting to rush out and buy one of these puppies right away, we recommend doing your research first!
+If you’ve started looking for a fun-loving and intelligent puppy to join your family, you’re in for a treat with this article.
+We will take a look at the unusual and sassy American Bulldog and Jack Russell Terrier mix.
+While it might be tempting to rush out and buy one of these puppies immediately, we recommend doing your research first!

-As a hybrid breed and an unusual one at that, there’s not much information out there about this mix.
-These cute puppies can inherit a mixture of personality traits and appearance from either one of the parent breeds.
+As a hybrid breed and an unusual one at that, there’s not much information about this mix.
+These cute puppies can inherit a mixture of mental and physical traits from either one of the parents.
 Of course, that also goes for health conditions.

-But where can you find out all the information you need?
-Right here!
-In this comprehensive guide, we’ll cover everything you need to know about the characterful American Bulldog and Jack Russell Terrier mix.
-So, without any further ado, let’s dive in!
+In our comprehensive guide, we’ll cover everything you need to know about the exceptional American Bulldog and Jack Russell Terrier mix.

-Any puppy is adorable, and it can be hard to resist coming home with a little bundle of cuteness if you go and see a litter.
-But hold yourself back; make sure you find out all you can about this mixed breed before signing on the dotted line and committing yourself to a new pup.
+Every puppy is adorable, and it can be hard to resist coming home with a little bundle of cuteness if you see a litter.
+However, it’s best to find out all you can about this mixed breed before signing on the dotted line and committing yourself to a new pup.

 Both American Bulldogs and Jack Russell Terriers have a stubborn streak.
-So, while they’re intelligent enough to know what they’re being asked to do, sometimes they might just choose to ignore you!
-This can be a challenge for new dog owners, so this mix might best be left to experienced owners who know how to train stubborn personalities.
+So, while they’re intelligent enough to know what they’re being asked to do, sometimes, they’ll ignore you!
+This can be a challenge for new dog owners, and they’re more suitable for experienced owners who know how to train stubborn canines.

 Three Little-Known Facts About the Bulldog & Jack Russell Terrier Mix

 1. This Hybrid Breed Is Sometimes Called the American Bull-Jack